CSkinChanger/Fivem_Cheats_Menu/README.md

 # Fivem_Cheats_Menu
 Fivem_Cheats_Menu
-Thank you for using SkinChanger This is a cheat software designed for use CS2.
+Thank you for using SkinChanger This is a cheat software designed for use Fivem.

 Issues and Pull Requests
 If you encounter any issues while using Fivem_Cheats_Menu, please feel free to send pull requests or raise any issues you have in the issue tracker.